dilner1/Portfolio_one/README.md

 - Tested Lighthouse on desktop
 ![desktop_lighthouse]()

-Intially the lighthouse scores were generally quite good however the performance was lacking.
-When testing the lighthouse score I noticed that even after I reduced the image file sizes the performance score was still around 70 - 81. the main image was being flagged although it is only 307 KB - because it is a detailed image with a wide variety of colours and high contrast I tested by reducing the padding size on the Desktop version so less of the image showed.
+Initially the lighthouse scores were generally quite good however the performance was lacking.
+When testing the lighthouse score I noticed that even after I reduced the image file sizes the performance score was still around 70 - 81.
+The main image was being flagged although it is only 307 KB - because it is a detailed image with a wide variety of colors and high contrast I tested by reducing the padding size on the Desktop version so less of the image showed.
 This immediately improved the performance.

 The score for the mobile stayed the same.
 Although I prefer the look of a larger main image size it does hamper the performance score.
 Reducing the padding to 10% top and bottom gives the Desktop a score of 97.
 Reducing the padding by the same amount on mobile doesn't have as much of an effect on the score.

 ## File Paths

-I ran into a bug almost immediately, after the initial submit and deployment to github the site did not update, this was because the css was not linked correctly - I had gone out of the directory because I used the file path '../assets/images/nameofpicture.jpeg' - when i removed the '..' it worked as the index file is located next to the assets file.
+I ran into a bug almost immediately, after the initial submit and deployment to github the site did not update.
+This was because the css was not linked correctly - I had gone out of the directory because I used the file path '../assets/images/nameofpicture.jpeg' - when i removed the '..' it worked as the index file is located next to the assets file.

 Similarly I encountered an issue with the images in the Rooms section would not load, the file path looked correct as I compared it to my mistake above.
 I relalised this was because I had put '/' in front of assets.
 Removing this connected the links.